-California Assembly Bill 2166 (Weber) would require barbering, cosmetology, and hairstyling courses to include instruction in the provision of services to individuals with all hair types and textures, including, but not limited to, various curl or wave patterns, hair strand thicknesses, and volumes of hair.
-This bill would additionally require the Board's licensing exam to determine the applicant's skill in, and knowledge of, providing services to individuals with varying hair types and textures.
-At the February 26, 2024, Board Meeting, the Board took a support position.
+California Assembly Bill 2166 (Weber) passed on September 22, 2024 (Chapter 384, Statutes of 2024), which requires barbering, cosmetology, and hairstyling courses to include instruction in the provision of services to individuals with all hair types and textures, including, but not limited to, various curl or wave patterns, hair strand thicknesses, and volumes of hair.
+This bill additionally requires the Board's licensing exam to determine the applicant's skill in, and knowledge of, providing services to individuals with varying hair types and textures.